Babalion/NumericalMethodsInStatisticalPhysics/readme.md

 ### Simulation results
 #### 2D Euclidean lattice
 In this simulation we observe 8E5 random walkers while walking on a 2D euclidean lattice.
-We normalize the resulting histogram of comebacks and draw it in a loglog-scatter-plot against the number of steps.
+We normalize the resulting histogram of comebacks and draw it in a loglog-scatter-printToConsole against the number of steps.

-One observes the following plot:
+One observes the following printToConsole:

 ![Fit Euclidean 2D](./Projects/Fractals/SimulationResults/Euclidean2D.png)